A universal scaling law for gravitational waves induced during inflation: Applications

-{\it Gauge field induced GWs.}\quad Another well-studied mechanism \cite{Durrer:2023rhc,Teuscher:2025jhq} of inflationary GW production is through the existence of primordial electromagnetic fields, amplified out of the vacuum by non-conformal couplings like in the Ratra model \cite{ratramodel}.
+Another well-studied mechanism \cite{Durrer:2023rhc,Teuscher:2025jhq} of inflationary GW production is through the existence of primordial electromagnetic fields, amplified out of the vacuum by nonconformal couplings like in the Ratra model \cite{ratramodel}.
 In this case their stress-energy tensor reads \cite{jackson2021classical}

 where $E_i, B_i$ are the electric and magnetic fields.
 Focusing on the latter this would simply correspond to $\Psi_i = B_i$.
-The exact scaling of $\Psi_i$ then depends on the model considered, but it is typically very blue \cite{Teuscher:2025jhq,Barnaby:2011vw} ($n=4$); in that case a scale-invariant GW spectrum is only expected for $w\simeq-1$.
-For almost De Sitter $q=-1-\epsilon$ we expect from \Eq\eqref{eq:Ph-res2} $\PP_T \propto k^{-4\epsilon}$, agreeing with Refs \cite{Teuscher:2025jhq, Caprini:2018mtu, Bartolo:2016ami}.
+The exact scaling of $\Psi_i$ then depends on the model considered, but it is typically very blue \cite{Teuscher:2025jhq,Barnaby:2011vw} ($n=4$); in that case a scale invariant GW spectrum is only expected for $w\simeq-1$.
+For almost De Sitter $q=-1-\epsilon$ we expect from \Eq\eqref{eq:Ph-res2} $\PP_T \propto k^{-4\epsilon}$, agreeing -- see details below -- with Refs. \cite{Teuscher:2025jhq, Caprini:2018mtu, Bartolo:2016ami}.
 Here the predicted spectral tilt differs from the standard inflationary case $\PP_T\propto k^{-2\epsilon}$.

+Despite these agreements with previous studies, we show here that model-dependent corrections to the tilt obtained in \Eq\eqref{eq:Ph-res2} can arise.
+The principal reason is that the constant $C$ may itself slowly drift in more realistic setups.
+As an example, let us consider the widely discussed case of axion inflation \cite{Pajer:2013fsa}.
+In this scenario, the pseudoscalar inflaton field $\phi$ is coupled to an Abelian gauge field via

+where ($\tilde{F}_{\mu\nu}$) $F_{\mu\nu}$ is the (dual) electromagnetic tensor, $f_a$ has the dimension of a mass and $\alpha$ parametrizes the coupling strength.
+Like the Ratra model illustrated above, gauge fields amplified via this coupling in turn generate GWs, whose power spectrum is generally found to be \cite{Caprini:2018mtu, Barnaby:2011vw}